willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 In contrast, @CopenhaverParry2016 found that growth was more sensitive to climate than competition.
 These studies provide crucial insights into how forest trees will respond to climate change and forest management, supporting conservation planning.
 However, they only assess the importance of climate and competition on single demographic models, lacking a complete picture of population dynamics.
+This is especially critical if species are susceptible to variation in sensitivity to climate and competition across life history stages [@Russell2012;@Ettinger2013].
-Furthermore, it is expected that the sensitivity of $\lambda$ to each of these components to be dependent on the species range position, such as climate being relatively more important in abiotic stressful conditions and competition being more critical when climate is benign [@Louthan2015].
+Furthermore, the sensitivity of $\lambda$ to climate and competition may depend on the species range position, such as climate being relatively more important in abiotic stressful conditions and competition being more critical when climate is benign [@Louthan2015].
 Nevertheless, such information is still lacking for trees [@Ohse2023].

 Here, we evaluate how climate and competition affect the demography and population growth rate of the 31 most abundant forest tree species across Eastern North America.
 We leverage the complete (26 - 53°) latitudinal coverage of forest inventories across the US and Canada to capture the biogeographical range distribution of these species.
 Specifically, we model each of the growth, survival, and recruitment vital rates as a function of mean annual temperature and precipitation, as well as conspecific and heterospecific basal area density, serving as a proxy for competition for light.
 We use flexible non-linear hierarchical Bayesian models to capture the multiple effect forms of climate and competition while accounting for model uncertainty at different organizational scales.
-These demographic rate models are then incorporated into an Integral Projection Model (IPM) to quantify the $\lambda$ of each species under climate and competition effects.
+These demographic rate models are then incorporated into a size-structured Integral Projection Model (IPM) to quantify the $\lambda$ of each species under climate and competition effects.

 Our primary goal is to use the fitted IPM to compute the sensitivity of each species' $\lambda$ to climate and competition across its range distribution.
 Employing perturbation analysis, we quantify the relative contribution of each covariate to changes in $\lambda$ [@Caswell2000].